oils-for-unix/oils/doc/j8-notation.md

 This is exactly the confusion that J8 notation sets out to fix, so we choose to be ultra **explicit** and different.

+### Why have both `u''` and `b''` strings, if only `b''` are needed?

+Oils doesn't have a string/bytes distinction (on the "interior"), but many languages like Python and Rust do.
+Certain apps could make use of the distinction.

+Round-tripping arbitrary JSON strings also involves crazy hacks like WTF-8.
+Our `u''` strings don't require WTF-8 because they can't represent surrogate halves.

+`u''` strings add trivial weight to the spec, since they just remove `\yff` from the valid escapes.

 ### How Do I Write a J8 Encoder or Decoder?

 The list of errors at [ref/chap-errors.html](ref/chap-errors.html) may be a